 12 This is qualitatively consistent with the comparison performed by SDG (2004), although the costs included in UIC (2005b) are different.
-Several individual projects reported in SDG (2004)-such as the HSL Zuid (Netherlands) and the Channel Tunnel rail link-have construction costs per km in the range of €50-70 million.

-13 The only exception in graph 1.3 is Italy.
-This is because the lines under construction are mostly placed in the north of the country, more densely populated.
+Several individual projects construction are mostly placed in the lines under construction are mostly placed in the north of the country, more densely populated.